mikaeljorhult/midi-events/README.md

 * `connect()`: Request access to MIDI ports.
 * `inputs()`: Return array of all available input ports.
 * `outputs()`: Return array of all available output ports.
-* `listen( ports )`: Listen for messages on one or more ports.
-* `unlisten( ports )`: Stop listening on one or more ports.
+* `unlisten(ports)`: Stop listening on one or more ports.
-* `send( ports, messages, timestamp )`: Send one or more messages to one or multiple ports.
+* `send(ports, messages, timestamp)`: Send one or more messages to one or multiple ports.
 Optionally at a specific time.
-* `on( message, callback )`: Register a callback for when a type of MIDI message is received.
+* `on(message, callback)`: Register a callback for when a type of MIDI message is received.
-* `off( handle )`: Remove previously registered callback.
+* `off(handle)`: Remove previously registered callback.
-* `resolveInputPort( property, value )`: Return number of a input port with matching property.
+* `resolveInputPort(property, value)`: Return number of a input port with matching property.
-* `resolveOutputPort( property, value )`: Return number of a output port with matching property.
+* `resolveOutputPort(property, value)`: Return number of a output port with matching property.

 ### Events